 - Place them in warm water.
 Not hot.
 Not too much- but just a bit warmer than you normally would.

 2. Place the vase of them in a sunny window.
 Again- I think it is the warmth that encourages them.

 3. Trim their stems after a day or two to encourage them.

 The wrap up here- is that with those beautiful spring blooms on my mind- and those beautiful blooms in the house this week- I am going to be playing with flowers, sharing snippets here and there and will be working on some fun things that are coming your way in the next few weeks- stay tuned for more info on how to join in.

-AND- stay tuned for more of this simple floral arrangement and all about how to create it – you can find that HERE (including a how to video)
+AND for more of this simple floral arrangement and all about how to create it – you can find that HERE (including a how to video)

 I hope this helps give you some ideas for making those spring blooms last a bit longer.
 If anyone has any other tips they would like to add- would love for you to leave them in the comments.

-You can also pick up a copy of my book Inspired Gatherings for more florals and ideas for them- (and if you already have my book and enjoyed it- don’t forget to leave a review at Amazon to let others know what you thought.
+You can also pick up a copy of my book Inspired Gatherings for more florals and ideas for them- (and if you already have my books and enjoyed- don’t forget to leave a review at Amazon to let others know what you thought.
 You can also find my first book- French Country Cottage here.